Callum McGregor: Early career

 McGregor began his career with Scottish club Celtic, coming through the club's youth system alongside Dylan McGeouch, who was a teammate in youth Victory Shield internationals at Under-16 level.
 He scored a hat-trick for Celtic in the 8–0 2012 Scottish Youth Cup Final victory over Queen of the South at Hampden Park.
 McGregor appeared in four successive Scottish Youth Cup finals between 2010 and 2013, with the club winning all of them.

 McGregor has spoken of the influence that the late Tommy Burns had on him as a young footballer, stating that Burns had always indicated his belief that McGregor would be the next successful product of Celtic's youth academy.
-McGregor particularly cites a conversation with Burns as a 13-year old as staying with him throughout his whole career, where he urged him to match his ability with the correct attitude and a desire to prove himself.
+McGregor particularly cites a conversation with Burns as a 13-year old as staying with him throughout his whole career, where he urged him to coincide his ability with the correct attitude and a desire to prove himself.